ENG 202: Introduction to British Literature I (Beginnings to 1660s)

 1. The Philological Track (in which students submit two traditional essays, each an in-depth study of one particular word).
 If you do not choose a Track ahead of time, you’ll automatically be assigned to the Philological Track.

-3. The Embodied Track (in which students prepare and perform a role in four staged readings during Monday full-class meetings — attending additional weekly rehearsal sessions on Mondays 5:10pm-6pm, rehearsing independently in groups, but only memorizing short material, including some early English).
-A maximum of twelve students in ENG 202 at a time, overall. can be enrolled in the Embodied Track.
+3. The Embodied Track (in which students prepare and perform a role in four staged readings during full-class meetings in our lecture hall — attending additional weekly rehearsal sessions, rehearsing independently in groups, but only memorizing short material, including some early English).
+A maximum of fourteen students in ENG 202 at a time, overall. can be enrolled in the Embodied Track.

 Every student will have the opportunity to switch Tracks at midterm.
 If, at midterm, there is a waitlist for students who want to join the Discursive or Embodied Track, that waitlist will be given priority (while students already in the Discursive or Embodied may be required to switch out) — ensuring that everyone who wants to try a Track can do so for at least half a term.
 If you switch Tracks halfway through term, then we’ll combine two grading scales for you (so, for example: someone doing half Philological and half Discursive will wind up doing one essay and two mini-lecture presentations).
 In fact, I recommend switching Tracks, at midterm, to add texture and variety to your experience of ENG 202.